SPRING/SUMMER 2018 CLASSES:

 Youth to Adults will enjoy a fun day using vibrant Alcohol Inks to create one of a kind pictures.
 No experience necessary!

-Materials: Yupo Paper, 90% Rubbing Alcohol, Spray Bottle, Paper Towels, Assortment of Alcohol Inks – Pinata or Adirondack (about 5 colors of your choice), assortment of brushes, water container.
+Materials: Yupo Paper, 91% Rubbing Alcohol, Spray Bottle, Paper Towels, Assortment of Alcohol Inks – Pinata or Adirondack (about 5 colors of your choice), plus Pinata Gold.
 Instructor will have some Alcohol Inks you can purchase, and additional Yupo paper.

 Artists always have used solvents to create and change images for collages, drawings, and painting.
 Citra Solv is an exciting was to create collage papers.
 The papers can look like marbled paper to alcohol ink.
 It is amazing how no two pages look the same.